 The Board of Managers of the Company assesses the main business risk arising from issued bonds.
-According to issued bonds, the Company's activity is subject to the financial covenants measurement on quarterly basis upon submission of the annual audited consolidated reports and interim unaudited quarterly consolidated reports of luteCredit group.
-The financial covenants are measured on IuteCredit group level which comprises of the parent company IuteCredit Europe AS and its subsidiaries, in addition to the Company, ICS OMF IuteCredit SRL, IuteCredit Albania SHA, IuteCredit Macedonia DOOEL-Skopje, IutePay Bulgaria EOOD, IuteCredit Bulgaria EOOD, MKD IuteCredit BH d.o.o.
-Sarajevo and VeloxPay Albania SH.P.K.
+The Company's activity is subject to the financial covenants measurement on a quarterly basis upon submission of the annual audited consolidated reports and interim unaudited quarterly consolidated reports of IuteCredit group.
+The financial covenants are measured on IuteCredit group level which comprises of the parent company luteCredit Europe AS and its subsidiaries, in addition to the Company, ICS OMF IuteCredit SRL, IuteCredit Albania SHA, IuteCredit Macedonia DOOEL-Skopje, IutePay Bulgaria EOOD, IuteCredit Bulgaria EOOD, MKD IuteCredit BH d.o.o.
+Sarajevo, VeloxPay Albania SH.P.K and BC Energbank S.A.